Mugambi99/Machine-Learning/Support Vector Machines/Diabetes/Readme.md

 git clone https://github.com/yourusername/diabetes.git

-Once you have the dataset and the repository cloned, you can run the `svm.py` script to train the machine learning model and make predictions on new data.
+Once you have the dataset and the repository cloned, you can run the `diabetes.ipynb` script to train the machine learning model and make predictions on new data.
 The script will load the dataset into a Pandas data frame, preprocess the data by scaling the features, and then split the data into training and testing sets.
 It will then train a support vector machine (SVM) model on the training data and use it to make predictions on the testing data.

 ## Model Evaluation